JWWeatherman/bitcoin_security_threat_model/README.md

 **Safety Features**
 * Because each Bitcoin user maintains his own private keys an attacker can only steal from one person at a time.
-This greatly reduces the incentive for a attacker because in most centralized systems such as banks, credit reporting agencies and brokerages a successful attack could result in access to the funds of thousands of users.
+This greatly reduces the incentive for an attacker because in most centralized systems such as banks, credit reporting agencies and brokerages a successful attack could result in access to the funds of thousands of users.

-* As long as thefts of private keys is not systemic it will not prevent the adoption of Bitcoin as cash.
+* As long as theft of private keys is not systemic it will not prevent the adoption of Bitcoin as cash.
-This is especially true as long as theft of private keys remains more difficult than the theft government money.
+This is especially true as long as theft of private keys remains more difficult than the theft of government money.

 * Hardware wallets are gaining in popularity and they make theft of private keys nearly impossible